jlguenego/crudity/README.md

 ## Configuration

+Crudity can read a `crudity.json` file (or a javascript `crudity.js` file).

-[This $schema file](https://raw.githubusercontent.com/jlguenego/crudity/master/schema/crudity.json) can be used to get automatic completion in some IDE (VSCode, etc.)
+[This $schema file](https://raw.githubusercontent.com/jlguenego/crudity/master/schema/crudity.json) can be used to get automatic completion in some IDE (VSCode, etc.) for the JSON file.

 Example of `crudity.json` file: